South Korea's pop culture machine boosts Netflix's international growth - source

 South Korea in May passed the revision to the country’s telecommunications business act, dubbed as “Netflix law,” to require all content providers including foreign companies to share network cost burden with local internet service providers.

-The revision came after Netflix in April sued South Korea's internet network operator SK Broadband, an affiliate of the country's top mobile carrier SK Telecom Co Ltd 017670.KS.
+The revision came after Netflix in April sued South Korea’s internet network operator SK Broadband, an affiliate of the country’s top mobile carrier SK Telecom Co Ltd.

 The two companies failed to reach an agreement on the U.S. streaming giant’s use of SK Broadband’s internet service without sharing network cost despite SK Broadband’s expansion of network infrastructure to support Netflix’s increasing traffic.